Welcome to Bath

 Opening hours: 24 hours a day.
 Ideal for short stay or long stay

 How to pay: It is a ticketless system, as you drive down the ramp the barriers will lift, proceed and find a space.
 When you have finished in town, find a pay station (located by car park entrances in Southgate) and enter your registration number, pay the required amount.
 Alternatively, you can pay with the Glide app on your phone.
-You will then have 15 minutes to leave the car park.
+You will then have at least 15 minutes to leave the car park.

 Location: Southgate end of town but within walking distance of all the key central sights.
 There are two elements to this car park, outdoor spaces and multi-storey spaces (total of 628 spaces).